 Our cell-manufacturing facility is located in Cambridge, Massachusetts, and is used for U.S. manufacturing and distribution of MACI and Epicel.
-The production of Carticel ceased in the second quarter of 2017.
 The Cambridge facility also houses our research and development function, which is responsible for process development, release assay development, and technology transfers between sites and departments.